Mesh Information for Patients with Pelvic Floor Disorders

 Pelvic floor disorders (PFDs) include leakage of urine, pelvic organ prolapse and bowel problems.
 Surgical mesh is a synthetic material that has been used in other kinds of hernia repairs as well as in surgical treatment of pelvic floor disorders.
 Surgical mesh is used to treat pelvic organ prolapse (POP), when the bladder vagina or uterus, or rectum “drops,” and stress incontinence (SUI), leakage of urine with coughing, sneezing, or physical exercise due to weak ligaments and weak pelvic muscles.

 For POP, surgical mesh can be placed both abdominally and vaginally.
 Mesh is placed abdominally to repair POP as part of an operation called a “sacral colpopexy.”
-This operation lifts the vagina to the tailbone often using a piece of mesh.
+This operation attaches the vagina to the ligament over the sacrum often using a piece of mesh.
 This procedure can be performed through an open incision in the belly or through multiple tiny scars using a robotic or camera (laparoscopic) technique.
 Mesh placed vaginally is done through incisions in the vaginal walls.
 Mesh placed to treat POP can be individually tailored or can come as part of a “mesh kit” procedure.
 Mesh used to treat stress urinary incontinence is placed under the urethra (the tube that empties urine from the bladder).
 This operation is called a mid-urethral sling.

 The American Urogynecologic Society (AUGS), a physician-based organization dedicated to research, education and sharing of best practices in Female Pelvic Medicine and Reconstructive Surgery that results in improved care for women, presented information to an FDA advisory panel in September 2011 and reiterates these same points to patients who have undergone treatment using mesh or may be candidates for treatment.